 October 2013, IBA Conference, Boston - Read Sir Crispin's speech: Climate Change Justice & Human Rights

-Climate Change, by Charles Bayless, Chairman of the ACAR Steering Committee:
+Climate Change, -- Will the question be, "How could we have let this happen?"-- by Charles Bayless, Chairman of the ACAR Steering Committee.

 Also, see his videos on climate change.

 From Center for American Progress: Saving the Arctic - The Urgent Need to Cut Black Carbon Emissions and Slow Climate Change

 "The United States should lead ambitious national, regional, and global efforts on climate change and black carbon reduction to slow rapid warming in the Arctic, protect millions of lives, improve food security, and safeguard our planet for future generations when U.S. Secretary of State John Kerry becomes chair of the Arctic Council in 2015."
 Read more →